yzyzsun/CP-next/README.md

 ## Document DSL

-A DSL for document authoring is embedded in CP, called **Zord**.
+A DSL for document authoring is embedded in CP, called ExT (**Ex**tensible **T**ypesetting).
 Details are to be published soon.

-The name [Zord](https://powerrangers.fandom.com/wiki/Category:Zords) comes from the television series *Power Rangers*.
-Zords are giant robots piloted by superheroes, which can join together into a more powerful humanoid Megazord.
-It is used as a metaphor for compositional embedding.

 ## Online Demo

-[PLGround](https://plground.org) provides an online CP interpreter and an open document repository.
-Documents are written in Zord and rendered in your web browser.
+[PLGround](https://plground.org) provides an online CP interpreter and a wiki-like document repository.
+Documents are written in ExT and rendered in your web browser.
 It is integrated with a [CodeMirror 6](https://codemirror.net/6/) editor with syntax highlighting.
 The related grammar files written in [Lezer](https://lezer.codemirror.net) can be found in `grammar/`.

 Since the frontend code uses the Fetch API, PLGround is expected to work on Chrome 42+, Firefox 39+, Edge 14+, Safari 10.1+, or other modern browsers.